tenitram/hass2hass/README.md

 - Home assistant automation scripts

 Components that should be proxied, have to be added to hass2hass group.
 Currently only sensors and switches are supported.

+# MQTT bridge
+Local instance can have it's own mqtt broker and in such case it should contain bridge to external broker, that remote instance is connected to.
+Included bridge.conf file is working sample for local mosquitto that bridges remote cloudmqtt.